Geots/bus-monitor/frontend/README.md

-# Real-Time Monitoring Web & Mobile App for bus fleet.
+# Real-Time Monitoring Web & Mobile App for bus fleet

 ## Tech used: